Summer Public Interest Funding Application

 Submission Process

-To be considered, all students volunteering in qualified summer public interest positions must submit an online form to the Admissions & Financial Aid Office.
-In addition, the University has moved away from providing paper checks and funds are distributed by direct deposit only.
+To be considered, all students volunteering in qualified summer public interest positions must submit an online application to the Financial Aid Office.
+The University will distribute the funds by direct deposit only.
 We strongly advise that before you submit your summer funding application you make sure you are signed up for direct deposit in Workday, the University's human resources system.
 The Law School will process forms and provide the fellowship funds in mid-June.

 Certification & Verification Processes

-Pre-Summer Certification: Participants must certify their summer employment offer by completing the Summer Funding Online Form.
+Pre-Summer Certification: Participants must certify their summer employment offer by completing the Summer Funding Application and Acknowledgement Form.

 1. What you learned from working on your project, on your team, at your site, and from your summer public interest experience